Generalization of a formula of Wolpert for balanced geodesic graphs on closed hyperbolic surfaces: Introduction

 \subsection{Acknowledgements}

-We would like to thank Jean-Marc Schlenker for many discussions and encouragements.
+We would like to thank Jean-Marc Schlenker for many discussions and encouragements, Brice Loustau for his interest in our work, and Scott Wolpert for reading our paper and suggesting some improvements in Section~\ref{sec balanced graph}.
+We are grateful to an anonymous referee whose comments helped to improve the presentation.
 The second author would like to thank Gabriele Mondello for several discussions and for the help in figuring out the correct factors from the literature.